Multiplicative SHE limit of random walks in space-time random environments: Introduction

-\sd{Let us now give an overview of the literature related to the fluctuations in RWRE and related models.
+{Let us now give an overview of the literature related to the fluctuations in RWRE and related models.
 The model of random walks in dynamical random media gained attention in the context of stochastic flows and their discrete counterparts, see e.g. \cite{lejan, timo2, hw09, hw09b, sss0, sss,sss2,timo}, which studied existence, uniqueness, continuity, and construction of invariant measures for these types of stochastic processes.
 The question arose naturally to study the fluctuations of the quenched density and related quantities in such models.
 Gaussian fluctuations in the bulk region were proved in works such as \cite{timo2, yu, timo}.
-Tracy-Widom fluctuations for the large deviation regime were proved in \cite{bc,mark} for certain exactly solvable models (Beta-distributed RWRE and a continuous counterpart).} The physics papers \cite{ldt2, ldt,bld} conjectured that an explicit crossover from Gaussian to Tracy-Widom fluctuations occurs at spatial location $N^{3/4}$ in these types of stochastic flows and that the KPZ equation should, in fact, appear at this crossover location.
-In \cite{DDP23} and the present work, we develop general methods to tackle the problem of studying the quenched density at this crossover exponent, for the continuous and discrete model of random walk in random environment respectively.
+Tracy-Widom fluctuations for the large deviation regime were proved in \cite{bc,mark} for certain exactly solvable models (the Beta-distributed RWRE and a continuous counterpart),} though it still remains wide-open for general weights.
+The physics papers \cite{ldt2, ldt,bld} conjectured that an explicit crossover from Gaussian to Tracy-Widom fluctuations occurs at spatial location $N^{3/4}$ in these types of stochastic flows and that the KPZ equation should, in fact, appear at this crossover location.
+In \cite{DDP23} and the present work, we develop general methods to tackle the problem of studying the quenched density at this crossover exponent, for the continuous and discrete models of random walks in random environments respectively.
 Forthcoming work will explore how to rigorously find the crossover exponent and environmental variance coefficient for more general models of stochastic flows.